rebeca-mar/upload-file-firebase/README.md

 # upload-file-firebase
-Upload a file with @angular/fire using Angular
+Upload a file with @angular/fire on an Angular 7 project